Anova Culinary: History

-Anova Culinary was established in 2013 by Stephen Svajian, Jeff Wu, and Natalie Vaughn.
-The company originated as a manufacturer of temperature control products for scientific laboratories across the globe.
+Anova Culinary was founded in 2013 by Stephen Svajian, Jeff Wu, and Natalie Vaughn.
+The company originally manufactured temperature control products for scientific laboratories.

-In 2010, Wu developed an initial proof of concept for an affordable sous vide device for home use.
-He subsequently joined forces with Stephen Svajian, the founder and CEO of the marketing agency Get Fresh Inc., which ultimately led to the creation of Anova Culinary.
-Their inaugural product, the Anova One, was shipped in 2013.
+In 2010, Wu developed an initial proof of concept for an affordable home sous vide device, which he called the Anova.

-Overview

-In 2013, Anova Culinary unveiled the Anova One, the initial sous-vide cooker designed for home use.
-This device was an immersion circulator that could be attached to an existing pot, circulating and heating water for cooking.
+In 2013, Anova Culinary released the Anova One, an immersion circulator that could be attached to an existing pot to circulate water as it heated.

-The introduction of the Anova Precision Cooker followed in 2014, marking the first connected sous-vide device.
-It featured a wand-like immersion circulator that could be attached to a pot or container, ensuring precise temperature control for cooking food at specific times and temperatures.
-With Bluetooth capability, users could control the device through the company's app on their mobile devices.
+The Anova Precision Cooker, released in 2014, was the first connected sous-vide device.
+The device's wand-like immersion circulator could be attached to a pot or container to cook food at specific times and temperatures, and users could control the device through the company's app on their mobile devices with Bluetooth.

-The Anova Precision Cooker Nano enables Bluetooth-enabled communication across multiple devices through the Anova Culinary App.
-This allowed users to synchronize cooking cycles for multiple dishes using Anova products.
-It offered the same temperature control as other models, with basic controls accessible directly on the device for those who preferred not to use the app.

-The Anova Precision Oven, a countertop combi oven, was designed to function independently as sous vide solution or in conjunction with existing Precision Cooker products.
-It combined steam and convection cooking methods.
+Subsequent products included the Anova Precision Cooker Nano and the Anova Precision Oven, a countertop combi oven that supported both steam and convection cooking methods and could be used either alongside other Precision Cooker products or by itself.

-The Anova Culinary App serves as the companion app for the Precision Cooker and is available for Android and iOS devices.
-It provides access to recipes and allows users to control temperature settings.
+The Anova Culinary App, available for Android and iOS devices, provides access to recipes and allows users to control temperature settings for multiple dishes using Anova products.

 Acquisitions

 Get Fresh, Inc.

-In 2015, Anova Culinary purchased marketing agency Get Fresh, Inc. for a total of US$9.2 million.
+In 2015, Anova Culinary purchased marketing agency Get Fresh, Inc. for US$9.2 million.

 Electrolux

-On February 6, 2017, Electrolux announced its acquisition of Anova Culinary for a total of US$250 million.
-The acquisition involved an initial cash payment of $115 million, with an additional $135 million allocated for adjustments and the fulfillment of specific financial targets.
+On February 6, 2017, Electrolux announced it agreed to acquire Anova Culinary for $250M USD, paying $115 million in cash up front and an additional $135 million for adjustments and achievement of certain financial objectives.
+Anova retained its brand identity and the leadership of its CEO Stephan Svajian.
+The purchase was part of Electrolux's plans to move into the smart kitchen and home device market.

-Under the agreement, the Anova brand remains intact and retains its own distinct identity, with Stephan Svajian continuing as CEO.
-Anova Culinary operates as a subsidiary within the broader Electrolux organization.
-Electrolux is said to be establishing a "smart home solutions center" in San Francisco to focus on developing connected products in various categories, as reported by Business Insider.

 Partnerships

-During the 2017 International Home and Housewares Show, Anova revealed a collaboration with Stasher, a manufacturer of silicone bags, to offer reusable and resealable bags specifically designed for sous vide cooking.
-Additionally, on July 25, 2017, Anova announced a partnership with Field Company, which involved a special release of a limited batch of the Field cast iron skillet before its wider availability to the general public.
+During the 2017 International Home and Housewares Show, Anova revealed a collaboration with Stasher, a manufacturer of silicone bags, to offer reusable and resealable bags for sous vide cooking.
+On July 25, 2017, Anova announced a partnership with Field Company to release a limited batch of the Field cast iron skillet before it was publicly available.